-For a discussion on Guitar Amp Basics and Tube Amp Theory, please refer to our support page document Builders Guide General Theory
+For a discussion on Guitar Amp Basics and Tube Amp Theory, please refer to our Web-Site Support Page document Builders Guide General Theory

 Building an Amp

 Warning: Do not attempt to build a guitar amp unless you know how to work safely with the dangerous voltages present in a tube amp.
 These voltages can exceed 700 volts.